Problem Solving Systems

 This graphic shows the three approaches and makes an important point.
 Providing a high-level logical model, such as the Standard Business Report Model (SBRM) or the Seattle Method is an approach to enabling the conversion between these three technical implementation approaches:

-When you think about this, being able to convert bidirectionally from any one technical implementation approach to the other technical implementation approaches; while the technical format and other technical implementation details may be different, the LOGIC of the information conveyed by the system should not change at all.
+When you think about this, being able to convert bidirectionally from any one technical implementation approach to the other technical implementation approaches (given the appropriate knowledge representation power); while the technical format and other technical implementation details may be different, the LOGIC of the information conveyed by the system should not change at all.

 Why is this important?
 Multiple technology stacks is a fact of life.
 Different enterprises will implement different technology stacks internally.
 But in order to exchange information effectively, information from one technology stack needs to be converted to some neutral standard or into some other technology stack in order to exchange information effectively and not create an integration hairball.